vitessio/website/content/en/docs/21.0/reference/vreplication/reference_tables.md

 The VReplication Materialize workflow is the mechanism that you can use to keep reference tables in sync with the source across all shards.
 An example of how to create such a workflow is:

-`Materialize --target-keyspace target --workflow ref1 create --source-keyspace source --reference --tables countries, currencies`
+`Materialize --target-keyspace target --workflow ref1 create --source-keyspace source --reference-tables countries,currencies`

 ## Useful to know